esamattis/piler/README.md

 <div class="version">
 This is the documentation for unstable master branch.
-For the stable see the <a href="http://epeli.github.com/node-pile">homepage</a>.
+For the stable see the <a href="http://epeli.github.com/node-piler">homepage</a>.
 </div>

 # Piler

-Note: node-pile was just renamed to *Piler*
+*Note: node-pile was just renamed to *Piler*.
+Links in this Github page will broken until the next release.*

 Feature hilights